The Variety of Integrable Killing Tensors on the 3-Sphere

+The actions~1 and~3 result from the fact that adding the identity to an endomorphism or multiplying it by a constant does not alter the eigenspaces and hence does not af\/fect integrability.
+The actions~1 and~2 commute and the action~3 descends to the quotient.
+Hence the essential information about integrable Killing tensors is encoded in the projectivisation of the quotient

-This leads to the following problem. \begin{problem} Determine explicitely the quotient \eqref{eq:quotient}, which describes integrable Killing tensors modulo obvious symmetries. \end{problem} Recall that orthogonal separation coordinates are in bijective correspondence with Stäckel systems.
-Thus, in view of the classification problem for orthogonal separation coordinates, one is interested in linear subspaces of commuting integrable Killing tensors, rather than in the integrable Killing tensors themselves.
-This leads to the following problem. \begin{problem} Determine explicitely the space of all Stäckel systems on a given Riemannian manifold $M$ (modulo isometries).
-That is, find all maximal linear subspaces of commuting Killing tensors in $\mathcal K(M)$. \end{problem} The separation coordinates can be recovered from an integrable Killing tensor with simple eigenvalues, because the coordinate hypersurfaces are orthogonal to the eigenvectors.
-This leads to the final step in the determination of separation coordinates via integrable Killing tensors and Stäckel systems. \begin{problem} Find a (canonical) representative in each Stäckel system for which it is possible to solve the eigenvalue problem and which has simple eigenvalues.
-Deduce the classification of orthogonal separation coordinates and give natural isometry invariants. \end{problem} In this article we will completely solve Problems I to IV for the three dimensional sphere $S^3$ equipped with the round metric and give answers to the questions I and II.
+This leads to the following problem. \begin{Problem} Determine explicitly the quotient \eqref{eq:quotient}, which describes integrable Killing tensors modulo obvious symmetries. \end{Problem}

+Recall that orthogonal separation coordinates are in bijective correspondence with St\"ackel systems.
+Thus, in view of the classif\/ication problem for orthogonal separation coordinates, one is interested in linear subspaces of commuting integrable Killing tensors, rather than in the integrable Killing tensors themselves.
+This leads to the following problem. \begin{Problem} Determine explicitly the space of all St\"ackel systems on a given Riemannian manifold $M$ $($modulo isometries$)$.
+That is, find all maximal linear subspaces of commuting Killing tensors in $\mathcal K(M)$. \end{Problem}

+The separation coordinates can be recovered from an integrable Killing tensor with simple eigenvalues, because the coordinate hypersurfaces are orthogonal to the eigenvectors.
+This leads to the f\/inal step in the determination of separation coordinates via integrable Killing tensors and St\"ackel systems. \begin{Problem} Find a $($canonical$)$ representative in each St\"ackel system for which it is possible to solve the eigenvalue problem and which has simple eigenvalues.
+Deduce the classification of orthogonal separation coordinates and give natural isometry invariants. \end{Problem}

+In this article we will completely solve Problems~\ref{prob:solve}, \ref{prob:quotient}, \ref{prob:Staeckel} and \ref{prob:coordinates} for the three-dimensional sphere~$S^3$ equipped with the round metric and give answers to Questions~\ref{Q:Benenti} and~\ref{Q:invariance}.
 This is done without relying on any computer algebra.
-One of the reasons we choose $S^3$ is that it has the simplest isometry group among the $3$-dimensional constant curvature manifolds.
-Our solution will reveal diverse facets of the problem of separation of variables, related to representation theory, algebraic geometry, geometric invariant theory, geodesic equivalence, Stasheff polytopes or moduli spaces of stable algebraic curves.
+One of the reasons we choose~$S^3$ is that it has the simplest isometry group among the $3$-dimensional constant curvature manifolds.
+Our solution will reveal diverse facets of the problem of separation of variables, related to representation theory, algebraic geometry, geometric invariant theory, geodesic equivalence, Stashef\/f polytopes or moduli spaces of stable algebraic curves.